 Road closures: dozens for North Warwickshire drivers over the next fortnight

-And 13 of them are expected to cause moderate delays – with motorists facing holdups of between 10 minutes and half an hour.
+And 12 of them are expected to cause moderate delays – with motorists facing holdups of between 10 and 30 minutes.

 Advertisement